Date Established: 11/9/2011

 Vice President for Finance and

-The Supplier Diversity Program increases economic opportunities for small business, minority, women, disadvantaged, and veteran owned business enterprises.
-The Program aligns resources with new initiatives to create a comprehensive, university-wide focus on economic opportunities for diversity suppliers.
+The Supplier Diversity Program increases economic opportunities for small business, minority, women, disadvantaged, and service-disabled veteran-owned business enterprises.
+The Program aligns resources with initiatives to create a comprehensive, university-wide focus on economic opportunities for diversity suppliers.

-The University at Buffalo (UB, university) is committed to ensuring that a diverse business population is given the opportunity to demonstrate their ability to provide the university with commodities and services at competitive prices.
-Consistent with federal and state laws, the university actively seeks to develop relationships with, and provide procurement opportunities for, small businesses (SB), minority-owned business enterprises (MBE) and women-owned business enterprises (MWBE), disadvantaged business enterprises (DBE), and veteran business enterprises (VBE).
+The University at Buffalo (UB, university) is committed to offering a diverse business population the opportunity to demonstrate their ability to provide the university with commodities and services at competitive prices.
+Consistent with federal and state laws, the university actively seeks to develop relationships with, and provide procurement opportunities for Small Businesses (SB), Minority-Owned Business Enterprises (MBE), Women-Owned Business Enterprises (WBE), Disadvantaged Business Enterprises (DBE), and Service-Disabled Veteran-Owned Businesses (SDVOB).
 All employees involved in the procurement process are expected to encourage and maximize participation of such businesses in all university procurement activities, regardless of the funding source.

 A review process designed to ensure that a small business is actually owned, controlled, and operated by the applicants.
-Most certifications are granted for minority or women-owned businesses, small disadvantaged businesses, and underutilized businesses.
+Most certifications are granted for minority, women-owned, small disadvantaged, service-disabled veteran-owned, and underutilized businesses.
 Certification agencies implement the processes for government and private sector entities and ensure that only firms that meet the eligibility criteria of the individual programs are properly certified.

 Disadvantaged Business Enterprise (DBE)

 A for-profit small business that is at least 51% owned by one or more individuals who are both socially and economically disadvantaged or, in the case of a corporation, in which 51% of the stock is owned by one or more such individuals.
 Management and daily business operations must be controlled by one or more of the socially and economically disadvantaged owners.